 Hester Hill Schnipper, LICSW, OSW-C Program Manager Emeritus, Oncology Social Work

-There are many theories about environmental causes, and good reasons to worry about pollution and contaminated water.
-There is probably less reason to worry about drycleaning our clothes or wrapping our left-overs in plastic wrap.
-As far as I understand it, the best guess is that sometimes something in the environment—the water we drink, the food we eat, the air we breathe—trips up a vulnerability in a cell and begins on a malignant process.
-But no one can indicate what or why or how.
-The body actually does a magnificent job of fighting cancer, and it takes many steps for a cell to become malignant.
-Most stay healthy.
+There are many theories about environmental causes and lots of good reasons to worry about pollution and contaminated water.
+There is much less reason to worry about dry cleaning our clothes or wearing underwire bras or wrapping our left-overs in plastic or heating things in the microwave in plastic containers.
+As far as I can understand it, the best explanation is that something in the environment finds vulnerability in a cell and begins a complex malignant process.
+No one can tell us exactly how or why or when.

 There have been a number of books that propose psychological reasons for cancer.
 Remember the best seller some decades ago that asked: Why did you need this cancer?
 The hypothesis that cancer was psychologically necessary to heal a hurt or fill a chasm makes me furious.
 Any suggestion that the diagnosis is a bio psychosocial response to an unresolved issue or an unfortunate childhood or another human problem is ridiculous and wrong and can be hurtful.